sgf-HonestAnt/rickandmorty/README.md

-# graphql tests
+# rickandmorty
- graphql tests with rick and morty api
+ + graphql tests with rick and morty api
  + experiments with material-ui